 - Refrigerant leak: AC units recycle refrigerant, so it shouldn’t run low.
 Low refrigerant is a sign of a leak somewhere.
 Only a professional can pinpoint the leak, fix it, and recharge the system to the appropriate concentration.

 - Dirty evaporator coil: If dirt builds up on the coil, air can’t get to it, and it’s likely to freeze.

 - Nonfunctional blower: A broken motor or unbalanced fan can halt airflow over the evaporator coil.

-The next time your AC freezes up, contact the NATE-certified pros at R & M Climate Control Service Experts to repair the issue.
+The next time your AC freezes up, contact the ACE-certified pros at R & M Climate Control Service Experts to repair the issue.
 We have years of experience helping homeowners diagnose their air conditioners, and we’re certain we can get things operating again fast.
 Contact us at 865-229-6176 to book air conditioning repair in Knoxville with us today.